jgravelle-google/it-tools/src/Readme.md

     be overridden to match the core wasm module to be loaded.
 Defaults to `out/INPUT.wasm`

+## itl_parser.py

+Parser for the ITL format.
+ITL is a domain-specific language (DSL) that is intended to map nearly identically to the Interface Types (IT) text format.

+This script is a common base for parsing the format, and is intended to be used by other tools in this repo.

 ## itl_iwasm_generator.py

+**Under Construction**

 Generates an .iwasm module from an .itl file.